makerdao/dockerized-auction-keeper/README.md

 - Place unlocked keystore and password file for account address under `secrets` directory.
 The names of the keystore and password files will need to be updated in the `FLOP_ACCOUNT_KEY` in the env.
 - Configure following variables in `env/environment.sh` file:
     - `SERVER_ETH_RPC_HOST`: URL to ETH Parity node (containing port if case) e.g. http://localhost:8545
-    - `ETHGASSTATION_API_KEY`: eth gas station API KEY, can be applied for at https://data.concourseopen.com/
-    - `GASPRICE_MULTIPLIER`: dynamic gas multiplier (e.g. if 2.0 then will use 2 * base)
     - `FIRST_BLOCK_TO_CHECK`: Recommendation under introduction section
     - `FLOP_ACCOUNT_ADDRESS`: address to use for bidding
     - `FLOP_ACCOUNT_KEY`: account key format of `key_file=/opt/keeper/secrets/keystore.json,pass_file=/opt/keeper/secrets/password.txt`